milanglacier/Helix-Zellij-AI-REPL-Workflow/README.md

 ## Installation

 1. Clone this repository
-2. Copy `haico`, `zqantara`, and `symbol-search` scripts to your PATH
+2. Copy the scripts from the `bin/` folder (`haico`, `zqantara`, `symbol-search`, and `picker`) to your PATH
-3. For `symbol-search` to function without `fzf`, copy the `picker` script to your `PATH` as well.
-4. Set up the required API keys for `haico`
+3. Set up the required API keys for `haico`
-5. Configure Helix with the provided key bindings
+4. Configure Helix with the provided key bindings
-6. Ensure Zellij is installed and running
+5. Ensure Zellij is installed and running

 ## Video Showcase